PRE-BIBLICAL PALESTINE HISTORY

 The Canaanite city Hazor, including the Lower City, was 200 acres in size, and the largest Tell in Palestine.
 Megiddo, Hazor, and Jerusalem were also prominent cities.

-Share Your Thoughts On Palestine.
+Share Your Thoughts On Canaan, or Palestine.
 Click on the link to share your thoughts, comments, and questions on the land, history, and people of Palestine!

 The "Copper Stone Age" brought more, and fairly larger, settlements throughout the Near East.